 They scale a hill called Jabal al-Rahma, or Mountain of Mercy.
 It is here where Muhammad delivered his final sermon, calling for equality and for Muslim unity.
 He reminded his followers of women’s rights and that every Muslim life and property is sacred.

 Around sunset, pilgrims head to an area called Muzdalifa, 9 kilometers (5.5 miles) west of Arafat.
 Many walk, while others use buses.
 They spend the night there and pick up pebbles along the way that will be used in a symbolic stoning of the devil back in Mina, where Muslims believe the devil tried to talk Ibrahim out of submitting to God’s will.

 THE FINAL THREE DAYS OF HAJJ

 The last three days of the hajj are marked by three events: a final circling of the Kaaba, casting stones in Mina and removing the ihram.
-Men often shave their heads and women clip a lock of hair at the end in a sign of renewal.
+Men often shave their heads at the end in a sign of renewal.